ong8181/eDNA-BosoFish-network/README.md

 - `05_VisualizeNetwork1Out.RData`

 You may reproduce the files by executing the codes in this repository (but it may take time to complete the analysis).

+# Another resource
+The data used in the study are included in an R package `reed` which allows loading and exploring the data easily.
+For detail, see https://github.com/ong8181/reed.